Enhancing Uncertainty Estimation in LLMs with Expectation of Aggregated Internal Belief: Methodology

 \subsection{Motivation}

 Our motivation stems from a growing body of work demonstrating that the internal representations of LLMs, specifically the hidden states across different layers, encode a wealth of information that is not always reflected in the final output.
-Research has shown that these internal states can be probed to discover latent knowledge, track the truthfulness of statements, and monitor the model's behavior \cite{burns2022discovering, azaria2023internal, zou2023representation}.
+Research has shown that these internal states can be probed to discover latent knowledge, track the truthfulness of statements, and monitor the model's behavior \cite{burns2022discovering, azaria2023internal, zou2023representation, laibeyond}.
 For instance, \citet{burns2022discovering} found that a simple probe applied to hidden states could consistently reveal a model's latent knowledge, even when the model's final output was incorrect.
 Similarly, \citet{zou2023representation} demonstrated that representations of concepts could be identified and steered within the model.
-This suggests that a model's true ``belief" or uncertainty about its own answer is more accurately represented in the collective information distributed across its layers, rather than in a single, potentially biased, verbalization.
-Therefore, we hypothesize that by aggregating information directly from the hidden states associated with a self-evaluation token, we can construct a more robust and better-calibrated uncertainty estimate.
+In particular, concurrent work \cite{ji2025calibrating} demonstrates that intermediate layer hidden states can separate high-confidence from low-confidence model predictions, suggesting that the model’s latent space already encodes information about its own uncertainty.

-Furthermore, we posit that relying on a single point estimate for the confidence score, such as selecting the most probable score, may fail to capture the full extent of the model's uncertainty.
-The entire probability distribution over possible scores contains richer information about the model's internal belief state.
+Inspired by these empirical findings, we hypothesize that by aggregating information directly from hidden states of intermediate layers, we can construct a more robust and better-calibrated uncertainty estimate.
+Furthermore, we posit that relying on a single point estimate for the confidence score, such as selecting the most probable score, may fail to capture the full extent of the model's uncertainty, as the entire probability distribution over possible scores contains richer information about the model's internal belief state.
 Based on these insights, our approach, which we call \mname, taps into the deeper, multi-layered internal reasoning of the model, bypassing the final layer's potential for overconfident posturing.
-It then calculates the expected value over the entire confidence score distribution to capture a more nuanced and faithful measure of the model's internal belief.
+It then uses the expectation of the confidence score distribution to capture a more nuanced and faithful measure of the model's internal belief.